pvparty2/stock_price/README.md

 # stock_price
+Send a text message to your phone using an email account.
-Get text message of stock price from Yahoo!
+The message consists of stock price and stock name pulled from Yahoo!
 Finance.